 Rise and shine!
 Head out for breakfast in Breaux Bridge, named one of Southern Living’s Best Food Towns in 2018.
 Buck and Johnny’s hosts a zydeco breakfast every Saturday morning, and the dance floor is already rockin’ by 8 a.m.
 Families can learn a few new dance steps before digging into warm plates of sugary beignets.

-Take a short 10-minute drive to Champagne’s for a tour on Lake Martin.
-Either by kayak, airboat or swamp boat, you can explore the beautiful lake that’s home to more than 200 different species of birds and lots of alligators!
+Swamp tours are a blast for the whole family!
+Choose from either kayak, airboat or swamp boat, you can explore the beautiful lakes and swamps that are home to more than 200 different species of birds and lots of alligators!
 Meander through ancient cypress groves and learn about the area’s flora and fauna from knowledgeable guides.

 Stop by Pop’s Poboys in downtown Lafayette for dinner.
 Short for poor boy, where spare ingredients were stuffed into a half-loaf of bread back in the 1920s, po’boys from Pop’s come in a fancier variety with gourmet sandwiches like the Cajun Castro, Delcambre Dandy, and the Banh Banh Shrimp.
 Louisianians love to imbibe, so start with a French 75 or an Old Fashioned—the bourbon cocktail is sweetened with the family’s locally made Swamp Pop soda.